Thinkright20/IP-Finder/README.md

 # 🔢 Instructions

-1. Copy the link of this GitHub Respository
+1. Go to index.js in this GitHub Repo
+2. Copy the entire code in index.js
-2. Leave a Star (optional but would be nice)
+3. Leave a Star (optional but would be nice)
-3. Go into Replit and click the '+' button
+4. Go into Replit and click the '+' button
-4. Click "Import From Github", and paste the URL there & create
+5. Select "node.js" as the language and name it what you want
-5. Wait for everything to load properly
+7. Click "Create" and Wait for everything to load properly
+8. Paste the code in the index.js in the repl
-6. Click the "Run" button
+9. Click the "Run" button at the top in the center

 ✅ **That's it!** You should have your IP Grabber up and running!